Using Insurance to Bill for Corporate Wellness Services

 Choosing a technology platform to support your corporate wellness services

-In the past, hosting corporate wellness services on-site depended on nutrition consultants to manage their services on paper — collecting paper policy forms, sharing printed handouts or educational materials, printing PowerPoint slides.
+In the past, hosting corporate wellness services on-site depended on nutrition consultants to manage their services on paper — collecting paper policy forms, sharing printed handouts or educational materials, and printing PowerPoint slides.
 As companies have grown more modern, employees too are seeking more streamlined and online ways to receive an education.
 Advances in technology can help make employer wellness programs more effective and allows for nutrition consultants to engage with employees.

 Employees get a secure sign-in to the Healthie portal, where they are able to: